The State of Newsletters In 2022

 Every other platform either remained the same or declined and I believe this is likely due to a clear divide growing between email service providers.
 Email marketing and email newsletters are different enough use cases that it's hard for tools to excel at both.
 The more general email marketing tools continue to drop in popularity as newsletter creators turn to tools more focused on their needs.

 Also R.I.P.
-Revue which still made it to #5 this year but is being shutdown in January.
+Revue which still made it to #5 this year but will be shutdown in January.

 How Long Did They Survive?